-By the summer of 2017, after literally thousands of volunteer hours, the cemetery looked like the photo on the next page.
+By the summer of 2017, after literally thousands of volunteer hours, the cemetery looked like the photo below.
 Graves were identified, many stones were reset upright, and over 250 fieldstones were marked with PVC pipe to remember the hundreds of unknown people who are buried here.